eloqdata/eloq-website/website/eloqkv/quick-start-ha.md

 For detailed explanations for each configuration option in the YAML file, please refer to the previous document [Deploy Single Node Cluster](./quick-start).
 In this document, we will focus specifically on the high availability aspects of the configuration file.

-- **`tx_service.host`**:
+- **`tx_service.tx_host_ports`**:
   _Type_: `List of Strings`
-  The transaction cluster is deployed across three nodes: 10.0.0.1, 10.0.0.2, and 10.0.0.3.
+  The transaction cluster is deployed across three nodes: 10.0.0.1:6379, 10.0.0.2:6379, and 10.0.0.3:6379.
 Data is sharded among these nodes, with each node responsible for a portion of the data.
 If one node fails, the remaining nodes will take over the data from the failed node and continue to serve client requests seamlessly.

 - **`log_service.nodes`**:
   _Type_: `Composite`